 A financial advisor working under the AUM model needs to find 50 people who all have 500,000 in assets to manage.
 At 1% that’s a $250,000 annual salary.
 If those 50 have a million, its $500,000, which is more than a lot of doctors make.
 So, don’t feel bad when you break free from this system.

 One of the biggest reasons this rubs me the wrong way is that there is an alternative to this.
 It’s a really good system that isn’t morally reprehensible.
 It’s called fee-only flat hourly rate advising where you pay by the hour or for a specifically priced product.
 More on that in the “take home” below.

 Number 3.
 The advisor tries to sell you whole-life insurance

 See number 1 above.
 Don’t mix insurance and investing.
-I mention this separately because it gets pitched at physicians so often and it always saddens me to find out how many have this stuff.
+I mention this separately because it gets pitched to physicians all the time.
+It is shocking how many people fall for this stuff.

-If you want to read more on this, the White Coat Investor has written a bunch of posts on it.
+If you want to read more on this, WCI has written a bunch of posts on it.
 I am not going to repeat what he says, but you can trust that it’s a bad idea for the vast majority of people.